kennethleungty/Simulated-Annealing-Feature-Selection/README.md

-# Feature Selection with Simulated Annealing, Clearly Explained
+# Feature Selection with Simulated Annealing in Python, Clearly Explained
 ### Concepts and Python implementation of the global search algorithm to select the best features for machine learning
 ___
 Link to Medium article: *Coming Soon*